openprocurement/openregistry.assets.basic/docs/source/standard/basicAsset.rst

     All related documents and attachments.

 :assetCustodian:
-   string, required
+   :ref:`Organization`, required

-   An entity managing the asset.
+   The entity managing the asset.

 :classification:
     :ref:`Classification`, required